 How will I deposit and withdraw funds online?

 One of the main benefits of legal sites is that they make it exceedingly simple to get money on (and off) line.

-- ACH (eCheck): Load funds directly from your connected bank account.
+- ACH (eCheck): Load funds directly to and from your connected bank account.

-- PayPal: Connect your PayPal account in order to make instantaneous deposits.
+- PayPal: Connect your PayPal account in order to make instantaneous deposits and withdrawals.

-- Pre-paid cards: Sportsbooks will likely offer branded pre-paid cards that double as ATM cards.
+- Pre-paid cards: The majority of sportsbooks will offer each player a branded pre-paid card that doubles as an ATM card.

 The one payment method that won’t be available is cash at the casino cage, simply because there are no casinos or racetracks in Tennessee.